Deep Feature Consistent Variational Autoencoder: Related Work

 Several methods have been proposed to improve the performance of VAE. \cite{kingma2014semi} extends the variational auto-encoders to semi-supervised learning with class labels, \cite{yan2015attribute2image} proposes a variety of attribute-conditioned deep variational auto-encoders, and demonstrates that they are capable of generating realistic faces with diverse appearance, Deep Recurrent Attentive Writer (DRAW) \cite{gregor2015draw} combines spatial attention mechanism with a sequential variational auto-encoding framework that allows iterative generation of images.
 Considering the shortcoming of pixel-by-pixel loss, \cite{ridgeway2015learning} replaces pixel-by-pixel loss with multi-scale structural-similarity score (MS-SSIM) and demonstrates that it can better measure human perceptual judgments of image quality. \cite{lamb2016discriminative} proposes to enhence the objective function with discriminative regularization.
 Another approach \cite{larsen2015autoencoding} tries to combine VAE and generative adversarial network (GAN) \cite{radford2015unsupervised,goodfellow2014generative}, and use the learned feature representation in the GAN discriminator as basis for the VAE reconstruction objective.

-\textbf{High-level Feature Perceptual Loss.} Several recent papers successfully generate images by optimizing perceptual loss, which is based on the high-level features extracted from pretrained deep CNNs.
+\textbf{high-level feature perceptual loss.} Several recent papers successfully generate images by optimizing perceptual loss, which is based on the high-level features extracted from pretrained deep convolutional neural networks.
 Neural style transfer \cite{gatys2015neural} and texture synthesis \cite{gatys2015texture} tries to jointly minimize high-level feature reconstruction loss and style reconstruction loss by optimization.
 Additionally images can be also generated by maximizing classification scores or individual features \cite{simonyan2013deep,yosinski2015understanding}.
 Other works try to train a feed-forward network for real-time style transfer \cite{johnson2016perceptual,ulyanov2016texture,li2016combining} and super-resolution \cite{johnson2016perceptual} based on feature perceptual loss.
-In this paper, we train a deep convolutional variational autoencoder for image generation by replacing pixel-by-pixel reconstruction loss with feature perceptual loss based on a pre-trained deep CNN.
+In this paper, we train a deep convolutional variational autoencoder (CVAE) for image generation by replacing pixel-by-pixel reconstruction loss with high-level feature perceptual loss based on pre-trained network.